Metadata

 %runElab derive "Docs.Metadata.Monster" [Generic, Meta, Eq, Ord, DecEq, Show]

-for Sum Types
+An Encoder for Sum Types

 So far, we only supported the deriving of decoders for product types.
 We’d like to also support sum types, by prefixing encodings with the corresponding constructor’s name: